jasonluck/repository-template/README.md

 ### Release Management
 This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) to manage the release process.
+Sematic-release runs on each merge to the master branch and will automatically generate a changelog and release.